Peter554/contextcache/README.md

 import contextcache

 # Define a private ContextVar to store the cached values.
 Don't touch this ContextVar!
+# You need to define a separate ContextVar for every function for which you want to enable caching.
 _double_cache = contextvars.ContextVar("double_cache", default=None)